What is ‘Net Zero’ for a Digital Business?

 At Mightybytes, we use sustainable web design practices and our web sustainability tool Ecograder to reduce emissions when building digital products and services for clients.
 As part of our Impact Business Model in this area, we’re working to better define, measure, and baseline client websites before and after a redesign.
 However, some of the services we use won’t provide useful data for these efforts, which is frustrating.

-For us, this represents a positive result from a long and sometimes painful journey to offer our clients truly green, emissions-free website hosting.
+Unfortunately, this represents a long and sometimes painful journey to offer our clients truly green, emissions-free website hosting.

 Moving Forward: Net Zero Obstacles